 There are a couple of effective methods for shrinking a shirt, and one of the easiest is by boiling it.
 Simply heat up a pot of water, then shut off the stove as soon as it reaches a boil.
-Drop the t-shirt in the water immediately, then let it sit for about five minutes.
+Drop the T-shirt in the water immediately and let it sit for about five minutes.

 Once you're finished soaking the shirt, remove it from the water using a pair of tongs or a wooden spoon.
 Once the shirt has cooled off enough to touch, wring it out and examine your progress.
 The boiling process can be repeated as many times as you need to achieve the desired results.

 The Washer/Dryer Method

 As you may have at one point discovered accidentally, shrinking a shirt may be as simple as cranking up the heat in your washer and dryer.
 First, wash the shirt on the hottest setting your washing machine will allow.
 If you're washing your shirt with other items, make sure to only include similar colors, and avoid anything that's likely to bleed.

 Be sure to turn graphic tees inside out, and beware of fragile or vintage tees: This method of washing can be damaging to thin or delicate fabrics.
 Next, run your shirt through the dryer on the hottest setting.